Group Testing with Prior Statistics: Introduction

 \section{Introduction}

-\lettrine[lines=2]{T}{he} group testing model was first suggested by Dorfman~\cite{dorfman1943detection} over sixty years ago, and has since spawned a vast affiliated literature on theory and applications (see the book~\cite{du1993combinatorial} for a survey).
-The classical version of the group testing problem is that of {\it Combinatorial Group Testing}.
-In that version, it is known that there are $\nd$ defective items in a population of size $\np$ (the usual assumption is that $\nd=o(\np)$).
-Non-linear binary disjunctive group tests are allowed (OR), for which a subset of items is tested, and the test outcome is $1$ if at least one item being tested is defective, and $0$ otherwise.
-In that setting, if we allow an average error probability of at most $P_{e}$, the information theoretic lower bound $(1- P_{e})\log_2 {{\np}\choose{\nd}} =(1-P_{e})\nd \log_2\left ( \frac{\np}{\nd} \right ) + {\cal O} (\nd)$ tests is necessary for both adaptive and non-adaptive algorithms (see for instance~\cite{chan2011non,malioutov2012boolean,du2006pooling}).
+The group testing model was first suggested by Dorfman~\cite{dorfman1943detection} over sixty years ago, and has since spawned a vast affiliated literature on theory and applications (see the book~\cite{du1993combinatorial} for a survey).
+The classical version of the group testing problem is that of {\it combinatorial group testing} (CGT).
+In that version, it is known that there are $d$ defective items in a population of size $n$ (the common assumption is that $d=o(n)$).
+Non-linear binary disjunctive group tests (OR operations) are allowed, for which a subset of items is tested, and the test outcome is $1$ if at least one item being tested is defective, and $0$ otherwise.
+In that setting, if we allow an average probability of error of at most $\et>0$, the information theoretic lower bound $(1- \et)\log_2 {{n}\choose{d}} =(1-\et)d \log_2\left ( \frac{n}{d} \right ) + {\cal O} (d)$ on the total number of tests is necessary for both adaptive and non-adaptive algorithms (see for instance~\cite{chan2011non,malioutov2012boolean,du2006pooling}).
 Adaptive group testing schemes essentially meeting this bound are known~\cite{goodrich2008improved}; non-adaptive algorithms that meet this bound up to small multiplicative factors are also known~\cite{chan2011non}.
-Some results from Combinatorial Group Testing also readily carry over to the model in this paper, (called {\it Probabilistic Group Testing}) wherein each of the $\np$ items are i.i.d. with a small probability of being defective~\cite{wolf1985born, wadayama2013analysis}.
+Some results from the studies on CGT also readily carry over to probabilistic model in this paper (called {\it probabilistic group testing} (PGT)) wherein the $n$ items are defective i.i.d. with a small probability~\cite{wolf1985born, wadayama2013analysis}.\footnote{In fact, in this paper, we consider a more general setting -- the $n$ items are independently but \textit{not} identically distributed.}